ARPAChain/BLS-TSS-Network/scripts/README.md

 # double check that EXISTING_L1_CONTROLLER_ADDRESS is set in .env
 python3 main.py

-# 5. Kill the nodes, but preserve the artifacts, and run the deploymenbt script.
+# 5. Kill the nodes, but preserve the artifacts, and run the deployment script.
 python3 main.py
 ```